nikhilgawai/Garbage-Detection-on-Jetson-Nano-2GB/README.md

-# Garbage Detection on Yolov5 using Jetson Nano 2gb Developer Kit.
+# Garbage Detection on Jetson Nano 2GB Developer Kit using Yolov5.

 Garbage detection system which will detect objects based on whether it is plastic waste or plastics or just garbage.